-Regional objectives for QWEL include: (I) increasing landscape professionals' awareness of and compliance with local water-use restrictions, and (2) reducing long-term landscape water use through wider adoption of proper care, irrigation management and other maintenance practices for water-efficient landscapes.
-There were no QWEL sessions held in FY 2021-22 due to COVID-19 impacts on class scheduling.
+Regional objectives for QWEL include: (1) increasing landscape professionals' awareness of and compliance with local water-use restrictions, and (2) reducing long-term landscape water use through wider adoption of proper care, irrigation management and other maintenance practices for water-efficient landscapes.
+There were no QWEL sessions held in FY 2022-23.
 BAWSCA will continue to offer the program to its agencies in future years.